Windows OS Hub

 • Linux

-Windows OS Hub / PowerShell / Managing Windows Server Roles & Features with PowerShell
+Windows OS Hub / PowerShell / Add or Remove Roles and Features on Windows Server with PowerShell

 Contents:

-• List all Installed Windows Server Roles & Features via PowerShell
+• List Installed Roles and Features on Windows Server with PowerShell

-• How to Install Windows Server Roles & Features using PowerShell
+• How to Install Windows Server Roles and Features with PowerShell

-List all Installed Windows Server Roles & Features via PowerShell
+List Installed Roles and Features on Windows Server with PowerShell

-The name of a component (Display Name), its system name (Name) and its state (Install State: Installed, Available or Removed) are displayed.
-The list of roles and features looks like a tree with nested roles similar to the one you see when you install the roles in the Server Manager GUI.
-To install and remove any roles or features using PowerShell, you must know their system names listed in the Name column.
+The command will return a list of roles containing their display names, system names, and installation status (Installed, Available, or Removed).
+The list of roles and features is displayed as a hierarchical tree with nested roles, which mirrors the structure seen in the Server Manager graphical interface.
+In order to install or remove roles or features using PowerShell, you must use their system names, which are listed in the Name column.

 Get-WindowsFeature get all available roles and features on windows server via powershell

-Based upon the screenshot below, this server is used as a file server (FileAndStorage-Services, Storage-Services roles installed).
-Most of the other components are used to manage or monitor the server.
+Based on the screenshot below, this server is used as a file server (FileAndStorage-Services, Storage-Services roles installed).
+The remaining components are mostly used for server management (RSAT administration tools).

-If you do not know the role name exactly, you can use wildcards.
-For example, to check what web components of the IIS role are installed, run this command (the syntax is a bit shortened):
+If you don’t know the exact name of the role, you can use wildcards (*).
+For example, to check which IIS web server role components are installed, run this command (the syntax has been shortened slightly):

 Get-WindowsFeature -Name web-* | Where installed